-Concern that young families and disadvantaged individuals needed more local support led to Rosemary campaigning for health and welfare services in the early 1970s.
+In the early 1970s, concern that young families and disadvantaged individuals needed more local support, led to Rosemary to campaign for health and welfare services.
 The Shire of Eltham responded to a large public meeting by employing a part time welfare officer in addition to the Infant Welfare Nurses (Maternal Child Health), and setting up Family Day Care for children.

 A Commonwealth Government grant to establish a Community Health Centre in the mid 1970s led to the employment of health personnel, and the present healthAbility.
 Rosemary has served on the Advisory and Management Boards of the healthAbility since its inception, and has served in the role of President from 1988-2004.